Joint degree distributions of preferential attachment random graphs: Introduction

 The most popular models are those similar to \cite{Barabasi1999}, in which nodes are added sequentially and attach to exactly one randomly chosen existing node, and the chance a new node connects to an existing node is proportional to its degree; see \cite{Collevecchio2013}, \cite{Krapivsky2000}, and \cite{Rudas2007} for results on more general attachment rules.
 The model is typically generalized to allow for vertices to have~$\ell\geq1$ initial edges by starting with the previous model and then, for~$k=0,1,2,\ldots$, lumping vertices~$k\ell+1, k\ell+2, \ldots, (k+1)\ell$ into a single vertex (possibly causing loops).
 The most studied feature of these objects is the distribution of the degrees of the nodes; that is, the proportion of nodes that have degree~$k$ as the graph grows large.
 The basic content of \cite{Barabasi1999} and the rigorous formulation of \cite{Bollobas2001} is that, as~$k\to\infty$, this distribution roughly decays proportional to~$k^{-\gamma}$ for some~$\gamma>0$; this is the so-called power law behavior.

-In this article we study the joint degree distribution of a fixed collection of vertices for a proportional preferential attachment model where each entering node initially attaches to exactly $\ell \geq 1$ nodes.
-In the case $\ell\geq 2$, we study two mechanisms for attaching edges, a sequential update rule and the lumping rule mentioned above (and note our results are strikingly different for the two rules).
-We identify the limiting joint distribution of the scaled degrees for the process started from any initial ``seed" graph and provide a rate of convergence to this limit.
+In this article we study the joint degree distribution for a linear preferential attachment model where each entering node initially attaches to exactly $\ell \geq 1$ nodes.
+In the case~$\ell\geq 2$, we study two mechanisms for attaching edges, a sequential update rule and the lumping rule mentioned above (and note our results are strikingly different for the two rules).
+We show weak convergence with respect to~$p$-norm topology of the scaled degrees for the process started from any initial ``seed" graph to a limiting distribution that has a simple representation and provide an optimal rate of convergence for the finite dimensional distributions.

 To state our results in greater detail, we first precisely define the random rules governing the evolution of the models we study.
 We distinguish between two cases: one that allows for loops and the other that does not; in fact, the two can be related (see Lemma~\ref{lemlink} below), but we present the results separately for the sake of clarity.